borela/naomi/README.md

 Package designed to provide easy to extend syntax highlighting and other stuff that makes writting more fun.

+Sublime highlighting system is amazing and fast, it uses only regular expressions and do a ton of optimizations, that alone made me stop using IDEs with systems that scans the project do perform the highlighting.

+The problem is that in some languages is not possible to differentiate constants and variables just using regular expressions, the solution then is that you must have a coding style where all your constants are uppercase.

 ## Features

 #### General